-This article explains the Delta model by Dean Wilde and Arnoldo Hax in a practical way.
-After reading it, you understand the core of this strategy theory.
+Delta model: in this article the Delta model of Dean Wilde and Arnoldo Hax is explained in a practical way.
+In addition to what it is, this article also highlights the four elements, the explanation of the Delta model acronym and the combined forces.
+After reading you will understand the basics of this strategy methodology.
+Enjoy reading!

 With an eye to comprehensive solutions for the customer, the Delta model includes the following four elements:

 By looking at a) the best product, b) customer solutions, and c) system lock-in, a strategic position can be defined, lying the basis for profitability.
 Superior products respond to the customers’ needs and wishes and therefore form a solution to what they’re looking for.